 SC Rejects SBI Plea For More Time, Orders Electoral Bond Disclosure By Tomorrow

-Edited by Timeline News Desk
+India Edited by

-Rejecting the State Bank of India’s (SBI) plea for an extension to disclose details of the electoral bonds scheme, the Supreme Court mandated that the bank must share all information with the Election Commission of India (ECI) by tomorrow.
+Rejecting the State Bank of India”s (SBI) plea for an extension to disclose details of the electoral bonds scheme, the Supreme Court mandated that the bank must share all information with the Election Commission of India (ECI) by tomorrow.
 In a stern warning, the court conveyed its readiness to initiate contempt proceedings against the government-run bank if it fails to comply with the directive by the specified deadline.
 The court also directed the bank to file an affidavit after compliance.

 The court then ordered the poll body to promptly publish these details on its website by 5 pm on Friday.